Tsangares/css_solaris/README.md

 - `/npc_vote` has dropdown autocomplete for both NPC names and vote targets
 - `/npc_join` and `/npc_delete` also have autocomplete for easy NPC selection
 - NPCs can be voted for by name using `/vote Alice` (autocomplete supported)
-- Vote tracking is hidden from players, visible only to mods
+- Vote tracking is visible to everyone in the read-only voting forum
 - **Anyone can create and control NPCs** - no special permissions required!

 ## Project Structure